Beware of unmarked spoilers. The character page for the series is here.

 - Louis Cypher: He uses the name because the god, Thoth had the head of an Ibis bird.

 - Sesquipedalian Loquaciousness: Quite clearly loves words, something that goes with his mythical connections as a scribe, and telling the stories of people - though how true they are is in doubt, with Mr. Ibis suggesting that he does it for the love of the story.

 - The Smart Guy: The most intellectual of the gods.

 Click here to see Mr. Jacquel in the graphic novel

 - Autopsy Snack Time: Will eat parts of bodies as he's preparing them.
 Shadow notes that it seems oddly respectful.

 - Don't Fear the Reaper: Like Mr. Ibis, he's not such a bad guy.

-- A shout out of sorts to the mythology of Anubis who would weigh the deceased's heart against a feather to judge where they would spend the afterlife.
+- I'm a Humanitarian: While conducting autopsies, he has a habit of eating some of the corpse's heart.
+Respectfully.
+A shout out of sorts to the mythology of Anubis who would weigh the deceased's heart against a feather to judge where they would spend the afterlife.